BrianTheSimmons/sdi-z-prefix-crud-app/README.md

 - There is no persistent log in, which I would like to implement.
 There is a log in system, however if you click "view all items" from your account page, it will then treat you the same as a guest.

 - Refactoring: There are PLENTY of places that the app could use some cleanup.
 Notably, in the Itemlist.js file there are multiple functions that I would liked to have separated into their own files and pull in in order to shorten the overall file length.

+- If you want to shut down the app and re-open it for any reason, make sure to run 'npx knex migrate:rollback' in the api_server directory before closing it out.
+This makes sure you don't run into issues starting the server later.